Bard EUS students advocating for the health of Tivoli Bays during the March (Marsh) for Science.

 Achieving climate solutions can feel like a daunting task.
 Where does one start?
 Read this article from Generation 180, featuring the venn diagram created by Dr. Ayana Elizabeth Johnson, which Laurie Husted mentioned in her interview.

-Bard College Farm: This student-run organic farm sells produce to the College dining service, works to educate students about food systems, and connects Bard to the local agricultural community.
+Bard College Farm: This student-run organic farm sells produce to Bard Dining, hosts a weekly on campus farm stand in season, works to educate students about food systems, and connects Bard to the local community.

 BardEATS: This partnership among Bard students, dining service, faculty, and staff aims to increase food purchasing transparency, reduce waste, promote food access, and support local farms.